fleetdm/fleet/docs/01-Using-Fleet/01-Fleet-UI.md

 ## Scheduling queries

 The Fleet application allows you to schedule queries.
 This way these queries will run on an ongoing basis against the hosts that you have installed osquery on.
-To schedule specific queries in Fleet, you can organize these queries into "Query Packs".
-To view all saved packs and perhaps create a new pack, select "Schedule" from the top nav.
+To schedule specific queries in Fleet,you can organize these queries into "Query Packs".
+To view all saved packs and perhaps create a new pack, select "Schedule" from the top navigation and then click on the "Advanced" link on the top right of the page.

 ![Manage Packs](https://raw.githubusercontent.com/fleetdm/fleet/main/docs/images/manage-packs.png)

-If you select a pack from the list, you can quickly enable and disable the entire pack, or you can configure it further.
+If you select a pack from the list by clicking on the checkbox next to it's name, you can quickly enable and disable the entire pack, or you can click on the pack name to edit it further.

 ![Manage Packs With Pack Selected](https://raw.githubusercontent.com/fleetdm/fleet/main/docs/images/manage-packs-with-pack-selected.png)